Set-Conditional Set Generation for Particle Physics: Results

-In Figure~\ref{fig:conditional_var} the same analysis is performed for the variance of the reconstructed feature distribution and compared to the underlying ground-truth noise model that was applied to the truth particles.
-Here, the difference between the two models becomes even more apparent: Whereas the GNN+SA model does track the ground truth model, albeit, with a degree of under-estimation and increased variance at high momenta, the cVAE model does not manage to correctly capture the momentum dependence of the resolution to a satisfying degree.
-The failures of the cVAE model are apparent in the representative truth event shown in Figure~\ref{fig:event_display}.
-Comparing the results in Figure~\ref{fig:1d_pt} and Figures \ref{fig:conditional_distributions} underlines the importance of a detailed study of the learned set-valued distribution -- which is first done in this work -- as mismodelling may not be apparent from marginal distributions alone.
-Finally, we present a metric that aims to distill the interplay between multi-particle correlation as well as the shifts in mean and variance modelling observed in the previous section into a single number.
-In Figure~\ref{fig:hungarian_cost_distr} we show the distribution of the Hungarian Loss $C(R,T)$ of the reconstructed events to the truth events as averaged over the full test set.
+In Figure~\ref{fig:hungarian_cost_distr}, we show the distribution of the Hungarian Loss $C(R,T)$ of the reconstructed events to the truth events as averaged over the full test set.
 The mean GNN+SA cost lies much closer to the mean ground-truth cost as compared to the cVAE model.
-To give a sense of scale for the significant improvement a single event is shown in the main panel of Figure~\ref{fig:event_display}.
-The cVAE fails to sample reconstructed particles correctly yielding a high Hungarian Cost.
+To give a sense of scale for the significant improvement, a single event is shown in the main panel of Figure~\ref{fig:event_display}.
+The cVAE fails to sample reconstructed particles correctly, yielding a high Hungarian Cost.
 The GNN+SA samples resemble the target to a markedly higher degree.
 The cost distributions for this single truth event are shown as filled histograms in the inset.
 They each lie in the bulk of the truth-averaged distribution.
 The shown event is thus a representative example of the model performance.
 Similarly, the GNN+SA exceeds the cVAE performance as measured by $\mathrm{MMD}^2$ metric as listed in Table~\ref{tab:metrics}.